hpcleuven/VscDocumentation/source/access/windows_client.rst

 |Recommended| Use the X server included in :ref:`MobaXterm <access using mobaxterm>`.

-Alternatively, you can install an X server such as `Xming <Xming web site>`_ on Windows as well.
+Alternatively, you can install an X server such as `Xming`_ on Windows as well.

 .. toctree::